 - Orientation An orientation session prior to the start of each class date.
-Students discuss program expectations, occupational outlook, career goals and aspirations. - 2.
-Advising/Tutoring Assistance Faculty and staff are committed to assisting students with academic advising and tutoring, when needed.
+Students discuss program expectations, occupational outlook, career goals and aspirations. - Advising/Tutoring Assistance Faculty and staff are committed to assisting students with academic advising and tutoring, when needed.
 Students are strongly encouraged to meet with their instructors to discuss any academic concerns. - 3.
-Counseling Students can be referred to the Student Assistance Program, when appropriate. - 4.
+Counseling Angeles Institute's Student Affairs team offers students access to counseling referral resources and mental health support, including stipends for services through platforms like BetterHelp.
+We assist students in maintaining insurance coverage by helping them review existing plans or apply for Medi-Cal or low-cost programs based on individual needs, ensuring continuous access to care throughout their time at the Institute. - 4.
 Grievance Assistance Student Affairs is always available for any issue, complaint, grievance, concern, suggestion or idea.
-The student can speak to a Student Affairs representative at any point of the grievance process.

-- 5. Reasonable Accommodation Documents needed for the reasonable accommodation process are available through student affairs. - 6.
-Commencement Ceremony Organizes the ceremony for the graduate - 7.
+The student can speak to a Student Affairs representative at any point of the grievance process. - 5.
+Harassment Angeles Institute uses the STOPit platform to allow students to anonymously report bullying, harassment, or other concerns.
+Reports are securely managed by the administrative team, who investigate, address, and escalate issues as appropriate to maintain a safe and respectful learning environment. - 6.
+Reasonable Accommodation Documents needed for the reasonable accommodation process are available through student affairs. - 7.
+Commencement Ceremony Organizes the ceremony for the graduate - 8.
 Health Services The Institute offers no on-campus health services.
-However, referrals are available for nearby hospitals and clinics. - 8.
-Seminars Given by Angeles Institute Periodic seminars/classes are given for graduates (e.g., NCLEX LIVE & IV/BW), sign up with Student Affairs. - 9.
-Seminars Available Through Outside Groups Periodic seminars/classes can be offered to graduates throughout the year (e.g., trach/vent class), sign up with Student Affairs. - 10.Surveys Student Evaluations & Surveys are obtained, recorded and compiled by Students Affairs. - 11.
-Badges and Diplomas Services Initial and replacement badges as well as diplomas are acquired through Student Affairs. - 12.
-Federal Work Study (FWS On Campus) Student Affairs manages the FWS on-campus program with the Financial Aid Department (if available). - 13.
+However, referrals are available for nearby hospitals and clinics. - 9.
+Seminars Given by Angeles Institute Periodic seminars/classes are given for graduates (e.g., NCLEX LIVE & IV/BW), sign up with Student Affairs. - 10.
+Seminars Available Through Outside Groups Periodic seminars/classes can be offered to graduates throughout the year (e.g., trach/vent class), sign up with Student Affairs. - 11.
+Surveys Student Evaluations & Surveys are obtained, recorded and compiled by Students Affairs.

+- 12. Badges and Diplomas Services Initial and replacement badges as well as diplomas are acquired through Student Affairs. - 13.
+Federal Work Study (FWS On Campus) Student Affairs manages the FWS on-campus program with the Financial Aid Department (if available). - 14.
 Housing The Institute does not provide housing facilities.
-Housing options are available within a reasonable distance from the Institute. - 14.
-International Students Student Affairs with the Recruitment Department (Admissions) facilitates the needs of the International Student (e.g., orientation, acclimation, advocacy, support, etc.) - 15.
+Housing options are available within a reasonable distance from the Institute. - 15.
+International Students Student Affairs with the Recruitment Department (Admissions) facilitates the needs of the International Student (e.g., orientation, acclimation, advocacy, support, etc.) - 16.
 Provides information on immunization locations, testing locations, tutoring and study resources, and other student resource materials.